 The Strengths Initiative

 The University of Tampa is committed not only to creating successful students, but to ensuring that this success extends out of the classroom, following our graduates into the real world.
-With that in mind the Office of Student Success has launched The University of Tampa Strengths Initiative.
-A Strengths based approach focuses on what one does right instead of what one does wrong.
+With that in mind the Office of Student Transition and Persistence has launched The University of Tampa Strengths Initiative.
+A Strengths based approach that focuses on what one does right instead of what one does wrong.
 We believe that this Strengths based approach leads to higher levels of student engagement, increased self-awareness, and a better understanding of how to interact with others.

 By infusing this Strengths® focus on our campus we seek to improve retention, graduation rates, and the success of our alumni.
 By building their talents into strengths we want to help students succeed in the areas of: